Veterinary Telehealth: What Is It, Where Are We, and What’s Next?

 For more information, read the comprehensive AVMA telemedicine report, along with the VIC Board of Directors consensus response.4

 While telehealth is the current VIC focus, we are considering future projects to run in parallel with the telehealth pilots.
 Please email your perspectives on challenges and opportunities facing our profession to [email protected].
-For information on the VIC Veterinary Innovation Awards, see Box 2.

 - Casey C. Telemedicine saves patients time, money.
 University of California.
 March 21, 2017. edu/news/telemedicine-saves-patients-time-money?utm_content=bufferb60c9&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer.
 Accessed April 2017.

 - Burke BL, Hall RW.
 Telemedicine: pediatric applications.
 Pediatrics 2015;136(1):e293-308.

 - Plummer L, Allison C. The best pet trackers: GPS and smart collars for dogs and cats.
 Wareable.
 February 22, 2017. https://www.wareable.com/internet-of-things/the-best-pet-wearables-trackers-and-gps-for-dogs-cats-and-more.
 Accessed April 2017.